How to Get Free Audiobooks: 7 Easy Options

 There are ways to get free Audible credits, but many of them require several hoops to navigate.
 If you’re an Amazon Prime member, they do offer free trials from time to time so keep an eye open for those deals.

 Your local library gives you access to thousands of books for free.
-If you don’t have the time to read, the library is one of the best ways to get free audiobooks.
+If you don’t have the time to read, the library is one of the best ways to get free books on tape.

 Your library offers free audiobooks or ebooks through a popular app is called Overdrive.